barlog-m/spt-andern/README.md

 `MapPmcBrainsAsLive` pmc uses only pmcUSEC and pmcBEAR brains.

-`MapScavsAlwaysHasBackpack` Regualr scavs always has backpack.
+`MapScavsAlwaysHasBackpack` Regular scavs always has backpack.

 `MapScavsAlwaysHasArmor` Regular scavs always has (their crap) armor.